rafasgj/rafaeljeffman.com/teaching/lasalle/2024/paradigmas.md

   - Concurrent Programming with Python: (2 aulas)
       - Threads vs. Assinchronous Programming
 homeworks:
-  - Generic Hashtable in C
+  - Generic Linked List in C
-  - Deduction evaluator in Prolog
+  - ??? in Prolog
-  - Self Organizing Map in Haskell ?
+  - ??? in Haskell
   - Thread application in Python.
 ---